Submissions

 Submission Format

-Submissions should be written in English and formatted according to the Springer LNCS style.
 Doctoral Consortium papers are limited to a maximum of 6 pages (references, figures, tables, proofs, appendixes, acknowledgments, and any other content count toward the page limit).
 The paper should describe:

-Unlike full and short papers, Doctoral Consortium submissions are not anonymized, the student's name and affiliation should appear on the paper.
+Unlike full and short papers, Doctoral Consortium submissions are not anonymized.
+The student’s name and affiliation should appear on the paper.

 Each submission will be reviewed by the Doctoral Consortium Chairs, with input from senior members of the Program Committee.